NimaDolatabadi/Earthquake-Seismology/README.md

 *Note: The above structure is based on standard practices.
 Please adjust the directory names and descriptions to match the actual contents of your repository.*

+## Branches

+This repository utilizes branches to manage different features, experiments, or versions.
+Below is an overview of the existing branches:

+- **master**: The default branch containing the stable version of the codebase.
+All major updates are merged here after thorough testing.

+- **SAC-101.6a**: SAC software configuration on linux: [https://www.youtube.com/watch?v=3yQ0UulFkl4](url)

+- **feature/visualization-tools**: Dedicated to developing and refining visualization tools for better representation of seismic data.

+- **experimental/ml-integration**: An experimental branch exploring the integration of machine learning models into seismic data analysis workflows.

+*Note: The above branch names and descriptions are illustrative.
+Please replace them with the actual branch names and purposes from your repository.*

 ## Installation

 To utilize the scripts and programs in this repository, ensure you have the following prerequisites installed: